dib-lab/2021-paper-ibd/manuscript.md

 After recovering all sequences in metagenomes in the neighborhoods of the species that discriminate IBD subtypes, we next sought to determine the specific genome segments that were differentially abundant in IBD.
 Differential abundance analysis is a common step in metagenome analysis, however it is typically applied to gene counts (CITE), which require assembly or mapping prior to abundance estimation.
 <!--TR: Also commonly applied to species counts.
 Should this be added? -->
-To avoid assembly or mapping and the accompanying loss of reads (CITE), we developed an abundance estimation approach that works directly on the assembly graphs, enabling differential abundance analysis directly on the assembly graph.
+To avoid assembly or mapping and the accompanying loss of reads (CITE), we developed an abundance estimation approach that works directly on the assembly graphs, enabling differential abundance analysis from the assembly graph.
 Our abundance estimation approach was based on *R*-dominating sets, an algorithm introduced in [@doi:10.1186/s13059-020-02066-4] that efficiently computes the dominating nodes in a cDBG so that every node is no more that distance *R* from a dominator.
 The dominating set is used to carve the graph into pieces, each of which contains one dominating node.
 Here, we first build a species-level assembly graph that contains all genome query neighborhood sequences for a given genome from every metagenome, which we call a *metapangenome graph*.